Skip to main content

 Conclusion

-How much does a whole-home generator cost in the US?
+How much is a whole home generator in the US?
 As this guide shows, most homeowners can expect to spend between $7,000 and $25,000, depending on generator size, fuel type, installation complexity, and long-term needs.

 To maximize your investment, it is essential to size the system correctly and choose a generator that matches your household’s energy usage and backup expectations.
 Taking the time to assess these factors helps prevent overspending on unnecessary capacity while ensuring reliable, uninterrupted power when it matters most.